vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 of all FIDs with the peak shift and phase 0 corrections applied as they are currently calculated.
 Mouse controls in the plot for right/left mouse buttons (zoom and reference cursors) act as described in Section 2.3, except that phase events are a bit more complex.
-The top right plot shows the alignment of all FIDs in a pseudo-2D waterfall plot.
-And the top right plot can be used to show the values for all FIDs of the first point in the FID, the calculated B0 shift values, or the calculated phase 0 values.
+The top left X-Y plot shows the alignment of all FIDs in a pseudo-2D waterfall plot.
+And the top right X-Y plot can be used to show the values for all FIDs of the first point in the FID, the calculated B0 shift values, or the calculated phase 0 values as selected using the '1D Plot' drop menu .

-**Right Button Phase Events** – Phase 0 is only applied to correct individual FID data, but a ‘global’ Phase 1 can be applied to correct the summed FID data.
+**Right Button Phase Events** – Phase 0/1 can be applied to the middle and bottom spectra as described below:

 -   Phase events are only active in the two (spectral) plots in the middle and bottom of the screen.

--   Top Spectrum Plot Phase 0 – Pressing the right button and moving up/down will change the Phase 0 correction for (only) the FID currently displayed.
+-   Middle Spectrum Plot Phase 0 – Pressing the right button and moving up/down will change the Phase 0 correction for (only) the FID currently displayed.
 The value in the Phase 0 widget will have phase added/subtracted to it as the mouse moves and the spectrum in the